Introduction

 Prerequisites

-4. Sample Document: A document containing QR code signatures that you wish to update.
+4. Sample Document: Any document with existing QR code signatures (we’ll show you how to work with PDF, DOCX, and XLSX)

 Import Namespaces

-Begin by importing the necessary namespaces to access the GroupDocs.Signature functionality:
+Start by importing the necessary namespaces.
+These give you access to all the GroupDocs.Signature functionality you’ll need:

 using System;